 Now You're Primed and Ready

 You should now have a better grasp of the steps needed to find your restaurant's prime cost.
 It's not nearly as complicated as it may have seemed.
 Just make sure to consistently take a thorough inventory and you'll be able to find your prime cost.
 It's important to learn how to manage cost for restaurant business to succeed.
 Now you can make smart decisions about bar promotions like happy hour and where you can cut costs.
-And check out some restaurant marketing plan examples to get your promotional juices and restaurant SEO flowing.
+Just make sure you know what is happy hour and the best happy hour times.

 Armed with this new information, you can make informed decisions regarding pricing.
 This includes determining your price per glass of wine and wine price.
-Prime cost is the perfect tool for trying to hit your goal profit margin.
+Prime cost is the perfect tool for finding your break even cost and trying to hit your goal profit margin.